jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 RAM Module
 ==========

-As already already discussed

-Memory address
-address space
+* As previously discussed, memory stores data in individually indexable memory addresses
+* The number of unique memory addresses is called the address space
-Each location in memory stores some amount of data --- addressability
+* Each location stores some amount of data, called the addressability

-The number of memory locations does not impact how many bits can be stored in each address But, the number of addresses and addressabiity determins the amount of data stored
+* The amount of data in memory address is independent from the number of memory addresses

+* Most computers are byte addressable, meaning each memory address stores one byte of data

+    * This is not a requirement, however

+* The total amount of data storable is the size of the address space times the addressability

 .. figure:: memory_abstract_idea.png
     :width: 400 px